National Weather Service United States Department of Commerce

 Radar image

-During the late evening hours of November 22, 2014, a mesoscale convective complex of thunderstorms rolled through the northwestern Gulf of Mexico which led to a quick jump in tide levels along the coast, and subsequent minor flooding of coastal areas.
+During the late evening hours of November 22, 2014, a mesoscale convective complex of thunderstorms rolled through the northwestern Gulf of America which led to a quick jump in tide levels along the coast, and subsequent minor flooding of coastal areas.

 Click here for a study of this event presented at the 2016 AMS Annual Meeting